omry/omegaconf/docs/source/grammar.rst

 Escaping in quoted strings
 ++++++++++++++++++++++++++

-As can be seen from the definition of the ``quotedValue`` parser rule above, a quoted string is essentially a string interpolation surrounded by quotes.
+As can be seen from the definition of the ``quotedValue`` parser rule above, quoted strings are just ``text`` fragments surrounded by quotes, and are thus very similar to :ref:`interpolation-strings`.
-This means that the ``\${`` escape sequence can also be used to escape interpolations in quoted strings, as seen in :ref:`escaping-in-sring-interpolations`:
+As a result, the ``\${`` escape sequence can also be used to escape interpolations in quoted strings (as described in :ref:`escaping-in-interpolation-strings`):

     - ``"\${dir}"`` resolves to the string ``"${dir}"``
     - ``"C:\\${dir}"`` resolves to the string ``"C:\<value of dir>"``

-However, one key difference with string interpolations is that quotes of the same type as enclosing quotes must be escaped, unless they are within a nested interpolation.
+However, one key difference with interpolation strings is that quotes of the same type as the enclosing quotes must be escaped, unless they are within a nested interpolation.
 For instance:

     - ``'\'Hi you\', I said'`` resolves to the string ``"'Hi you', I said"``